It is the star to every wandering bark,

 The photon generations make their way through the radiation zone until they come to the convection zone, where temperatures are now a cooler two million Kelvin.
 The region's density drops considerably, freeing the atoms to move about.
 Here the photon generations are wholly consumed by the atoms which become caught up in the currents of the convective cells.
 The atoms rise up in currents of hot gases only to collide into cooler currents from above, causing them to release some of their captured energies as they then fall back down into the inner, hotter layers.
 In this way, the photon energies ride up and down the convective currents in sort of near endless, partner exchanging, square dance of layers of loop-de-loops.
 In our Sun's case, these loops range from 30,000 km in diameter, starting at 200,000 km below the photosphere, to every smaller circuits of 1,000 km in diameter just under the photosphere.
 All the while, the stellar atoms split the photons into a pattern of energies that is a signature of their elemental compositions.
 By the time the extreme energy from the initial gamma ray photon reaches the photosphere, it will have descended into millions of non-ionizing, weaker, visible photons, ending their gestation period and a million years will have passed.

 At the photosphere layer, the medium's density is so low, it becomes optically transparent and those visible photons will then quickly pass through the stellar atmosphere.
-Here the atoms will have their last chance to capture photons of choice energies, preventing their release.
-The remaining photons, the majority that do not have such particular energies, will finally burst free of the star.
+Here the atoms in the stellar chromosphere will have their last chance to capture photons of choice energies, preventing their release.
+The remaining photons, the majority that do not have such particular energies for capturing, will finally burst free of the star.
 This is the birth of starlight.